Attend to diet, lifestyle & emotional state:

 Antioxidants are water-soluble and/or fat soluble:

 • Water Soluble – Provide oxidant damage control in the blood and cell plasma.
 Water soluble vitamins can NOT be stored in the body.
-Include: Vitamin B, Vitamin C, alpha-lipoic acid.
+Include: Vitamin B, Vitamin C, alpha-lipoic acid (fat and water soluble).

 The Antioxidant “Team”